• Skip to primary navigation

 fishcakes being covered in flour.

-Leave to chill in the fridge for 30 minutes - as we are not using egg this will help the fishcakes to firm up and not fall apart when cooking.
+Step 6: Leave the patties to chill in the fridge for 30 minutes - as we are not using eggs this will help the fishcakes to firm up and not fall apart when cooking.

 Put the rest of the flour on a plate and once cool, turn the patties in the flour until they are completely covered.